akash04-csc/Forecasting-Market-Share-of-Mobile-in-Device-Market/README.md

 # Forecasting-Market-Share-of-Mobile-in-Device-Market
-# The share of Mobile in the Device Market has been modeled using ARIMA modelling.
-The dataset contains monthly data on the percentage of market share for each month from 2008 to 2020
+This project analyzes the market share trends of mobile in the Indian device market from 2008 to 2020 using time series techniques.
+The ARIMA (AutoRegressive Integrated Moving Average) model is applied to capture underlying patterns, seasonality, and trends in the data.
+After model fitting and diagnostics, the trained ARIMA model is used to forecast future market share dynamics, providing insights into brand performance and potential shifts in consumer preference.